mikicz/ucl-photonics-oss-talks/oss.md

 - Library is some code which provides specific funcionality
   - used as components while building other software
   - for example Pandas, Numpy, Tensorflow, etc.
-- Project is standalone piece of software designed
+- Project is a standalone piece of software
   - used directly by end user
   - for example Firefox, Blender, VLC media player, etc.
 - Libraries often use more libraries